mvallim/java-fluent-validator/README.md

 ### 1.1 Prerequisite

-In order to use Fluent Validator within a Maven project, simply add the following dependency to your pom.xml.
-There are no other dependencies for Fluent Validator, which means other unwanted libraries will not overwhelm your project.
+In order to use Java Fluent Validator within a Maven project, simply add the following dependency to your pom.xml.
+There are no other dependencies for Java Fluent Validator, which means other unwanted libraries will not overwhelm your project.

 ```xml
 <dependency>